262life/262life.github.io/_pages/about.md

 ## AI, GenAI, & Digital Innovation
 - Delivered an AI Email Assistant using OpenAI LLM for Salesforce case handling — automated categorization and multilingual response generation.
-- Designed and launched an IDP platform to extract and validate transport documents, winning group-wide adoption using ABBYY.
+- Enabled delivery of IDP PoC using ABBYY for scanned document automation in A&O operations.
-- Piloted a warehouse demand forecasting model using Google AI to optimize workforce planning in APAC.
+- Supported a warehouse forecasting PoC using Google Cloud ML to optimize workforce planning across APAC.
-- Initiated KAI, a knowledge chatbot with Zebox startup, benchmarked against Copilot Studio.
+- Engaged in PoC work with Zebox startup on knowledge chatbot benchmarking Microsoft Copilot Studio.

 ## Platform & DevOps Engineering
-- Created an internal ESB to manage 300K+ daily transactions not suited for global bus.
-- Led transformation from waterfall to agile with CI/CD, boosting dev productivity by 50% in year one.
+- Led transformation from waterfall to agile with CI/CD, boosting development productivity by 50% in year one.
 - Implemented Docker/Kubernetes-based container platform for scalable, cost-effective infrastructure.

 ## Cost Optimization & Rationalization